eggai-tech/EggAI/README.md

 ## 🤝 Contribution

-`EggAI Multi-Agent Framework` is open-source and we welcome contributions.
+`EggAI Multi-Agent Meta Framework` is open-source and we welcome contributions.
 If you're looking to contribute, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## ⚖️ License